ggbdmn/BCIProject_SleepEEGNet_Refined/README.md

 - **Cross-Validation:** The script uses 5-fold cross-validation (num_folds: int = 5) to ensure the model’s performance is robust and not dependent on a single train-test split.
 - **Hyperparameter Tuning:** The use of hyperparameters such as epochs, batch_size, num_units, etc., are fine-tuned to optimize model performance.
 3. **Model Architecture**
-- **Deep Learning Layers:** Employing a combination of LSTM, Conv1D, Bidirectional layers, and Attention mechanisms to capture temporal dependencies and spatial features from the EEG data.
+- **Deep Learning Layers:** Employing a combination of CNN to capture temporal dependencies and spatial features from the EEG data.
 - **Dropout Layers:** Dropout layers are used for regularization to prevent overfitting.
 4. **Evaluation Metrics**
 - **Confusion Matrix:** Used to visualize the performance of the classification model and to calculate other metrics.
 - **F1 Score:** The harmonic mean of precision and recall and is particularly useful for imbalanced classes.
 - **Cohen’s Kappa Score:** Measuring the agreement between predicted and true labels, accounting for the possibility of agreement occurring by chance.
-5. **Performance Logging**
-- **TensorBoard:** Monitoring the model’s performance in real-time and tuning the model accordingly.
 6. **Model Testing and Validation**
 - **Train-Test Split:** Data is split into training and testing sets to evaluate the model's performance on unseen data.
 - **Test Step Validation:** Regular testing after a defined number of epochs (test_step: int = 5) ensures that the model's performance is monitored throughout the training process.